KeesCBakker/trufflehog-for-npm/README.md

 Let's create something that:

 - [ ] Can run on a `prePublish` hook in NPM
-- [ ] Downloads the right version of trufflehog
+- [x] Downloads the right version of trufflehog (for your platform)
 - [ ] Scans the package that is about to be published
 - [ ] And prevents publishing that package if a key is in it
 - [ ] That runs on multiple platforms (Windows, Apple and Linux)